 Beaver is a very small borough located in the state of Pennsylvania.
 With a population of 4,420 people and five constituent neighborhoods, Beaver is the 327th largest community in Pennsylvania.
-Much of the housing stock in Beaver was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Beaver has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Beaver is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Beaver isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Beaver are a mix of both white- and blue-collar jobs.
 Overall, Beaver is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Beaver who work in office and administrative support (15.93%), sales jobs (14.23%), and healthcare (11.02%).
+There are especially a lot of people living in Beaver who work in sales jobs (14.33%), office and administrative support (13.71%), and healthcare (11.94%).

 Also of interest is that Beaver has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Beaver in 2010 was $31,738, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $126,952 for a family of four.
+The per capita income in Beaver in 2010 was $30,628, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $122,512 for a family of four.
 However, Beaver contains both very wealthy and poor people as well.

 The people who call Beaver home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Beaver residents report their race to be White, followed by Black or African-American.
+The greatest number of Beaver residents report their race to be White, followed by Asian.
 Important ancestries of people in Beaver include Irish, Italian, English, and Polish.